 Field-hunting tip

-Look in oxidized zones of sulfide ore deposits country — that is the host setting where römerite typically forms.
+Look in oxidized zones of sulfide ore deposits country, the host setting where römerite typically forms.
 If you start seeing copiapite, coquimbite, melanterite in float, you are in the right ground.
 Field specimens usually show a tabular to prismatic crystals, also as granular or massive crusts habit, so train your eye for that shape before scanning the outcrop.